brodyking/mu/docs/README.md

 ## 1.0 - Installation

+Before proceeding, ensure you have Python >=v1.12.13 and VLC downloaded and installed.

 Currently, the only way to install µ is as a python package.

 First, clone this repository somewhere where it can be left untouched.
 We recommend creating a folder in your home folder named `.mu` and cloning it there.
 This is done so you can update the software in the future.